EngrBilal777/computer_vision_task/README.md

-# computer_vision_task
+# Computer Vision Tasks

-# Hand-Written Digits Classification with TensorFlow CNN
+# Task - 1: Hand-Written Digits Classification with TensorFlow CNN
 This project implements a Convolutional Neural Network (CNN) model from scratch using TensorFlow for image classification.
 The dataset used for this task consists of hand-written digits with three classes: 0, 1, and 2.
 The goal is to train a model to classify these digits accurately.

 ## Dataset